netgainsystems/docs/content/cloud_vista/sysadmin/tools/diagnostic/snmpwalk.md

 slug: snmpwalk
 ---

-This tool helps user to test the SNMP connectivity between NetGain EM server to the destination devices and get the SNMP.
+This tool helps user to test the SNMP connectivity between {{% company %}} EM server to the destination devices and get the SNMP.

 Click on \<SNMPWALK> then enter the IP address of destination devices, Community, Version, Port, and Timeout.